tracyscott/RainbowStudio/LXStudioUserGuide.md

 ![Two Channels](assets/twochannels.jpg)

 LX Studio supports multiple channels.
 Each channel is assigned to a channel bus.
 By default, the channel will be combined with the main channel bus.
 LX Studio also supports a Cross-fader Group A channel bus and a Cross-fader Group B channel bus.
+The Master channel has a fader for fading between the A & B channel groups.
+An example application of fader groups and cueing is live editing visuals on Channel B while outputing to the LEDs the animations on Channel A.  Once you are happy with your work on Channel B, you can fade the Master to that channel.
 For a given channel bus, the output of each channel is blended into the channel bus (from left to right).
-To add a Channel, click on the '+' between the 'Channel-1' channel and the 'Master' channel.
+To add a channel, click on the '+' between the 'Channel-1' channel and the 'Master' channel.
 You should now have a 'Channel-2' channel with an Iterator in it.
 Click to select 'Channel-2' if it is not already selected and then double-click the 'Solid' pattern in the Pattern Browser to add it to 'Channel-2'.
-Patterns are organized by function.
+Patterns in the Pattern Browser are organized by function.
 'Solid' is in the Color category, so you might need to expand the 'Color' category in the Pattern Browser in order to find it.
 Make sure 'Solid' is the active pattern in 'Channel-2'.
 Note, you can delete the default Iterator pattern by clicking on it to select it and then pressing 'delete' (ctrl-backspace on Windows).
 Set the Blend Mode to Multiply (located in the bottom part of the Channel-2 channel strip).
 Finally, move the Fader for 'Channel-2' to maximum.
 At this point your Iterator points should appear as red.